camerahacks/rpilocator-rss-feed/README.md

 ### Pushover
 Download Pushover to your device (Android/iOS/Desktop).
 After logging in to your Pushover account, register an application.
 You will need your user key and the application token/key send a push notification to your devices through the Pushover API.

-Edit the scrip and enter your user key and application token/key.
+Edit the script and enter your user key and application token/key.

 ```python
 # User Key